DATASCI 185: Introduction to AI Applications

 • Robert is Black.
 Research shows facial recognition has higher error rates for darker-skinned faces

-This wasn’t an AI bug per se, it was how the system was built
+This wasn’t a software bug.
+It was how the system was built

 Robert Williams case